kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 1. Starting with the personal statement lets you focus on crafting your **overall application narrative**.
 Once the narrative is defined, you can continue to reinforce this narrative while writing your activities.

-1. Starting with the personal statement encourages you to use your **most meaningful anecdotes** in the statement (where they will arguably have more impact).
+1. Starting with the personal statement encourages you to use your **most compelling anecdotes** in the statement (where they will arguably have more impact).
 Then you can come up with different anecdotes for the activities, to avoid redundancy.

 ## Organization